RedPitaya/RedPitaya/doc/visual/README.md

 ### Wiring

-This example does not require a shield yet, there are 8 LEDs on the Red Pitaya board, which can be turnd `ON` or `OFF`.
+This example does not require the extension module yet, there are 8 LEDs on the Red Pitaya board, which can be turnd `ON` or `OFF`.

 ### Description